ArjunGodara08/Techplement/README.md

 # Techplement
-This project is one of the Intermediate Front End Development projects of Techimplement.
+This project is one of the Intermediate Front End Development projects of Techplement.